cr08/twitch_vod_creator/ReadMe.md

 ### Known Issues
 * VTT render produces files with a single word displayed at a time (at least as played via VLC).
 This needs to be fixed.
 I may just switch this to SRT as Vosk can natively output this and hopefully it outputs correctly.
 More testing needed here...
+* If a video is missing the chat log (usually due to an ancient clip or highlight that the source VOD is gone), it keeps attempting to download each run.
+Possible workaround: Determine if TDCLI provides a useful error for this condition and write a placeholder `_chat.json` to satisfy the file checks.

 ## Credit & Attribution